Dayshum: History

 Dayshum was listed in the 1596 (or 1548) Ottoman tax registers as a village in the nahiya (subdistrict) of Jira (part of Safad Sanjak), with a population of 50, all Muslim.
 They paid a fixed tax rate of 25% on a number of crops, including wheat, barley, olives, and fruits, as well as on other types of produce and property, such as goats, beehives, and a press that was used for processing either olives or grapes; a total of 2,112 akçe.
 All of the revenue went to a waqf (Muslim charitable endowment).

 Dayshum was settled by Algerian immigrants, one of several vacant or underdeveloped villages settled by Algerians in the environs of Safed under the auspices of the Ottoman authorities in the late 19th century.
 The historian Moshe Sharon suggests Dayshum was not settled by the Algerians until after 1875, as the village was not mentioned by the traveler Victor Guérin, who noted other Algerian villages in the vicinity that year.
 The village was exclusively populated by Algerians.
 They hailed from the Ayet Yihya tribe from Tigzirt.
 As some of their ancestors had been horsemen in Algeria, the villagers of Dayshum took a keen interest in raising horses.

-In 1881 the PEF's Survey of Western Palestine described Dayshum as an"well-built" village with about 400 residents, all Algerians.
+In 1881 the PEF's Survey of Western Palestine described Dayshum as a "well-built" village with about 400 residents, all Algerians.
 The village houses were situated on the side of a steep hill near the bottom of a valley and had gabled roofs.
 The village had three mills and several small gardens.